dnicalek/RedditMood/readme.md

 - Interactive Discussion Board: Registered users can engage in discussions and share insights on a dedicated discussion board within the application.
 This fosters a collaborative environment for cryptocurrency enthusiasts to exchange ideas and information.

+## How to run a project?
-1.Open PowerShell:
+1. Open PowerShell:
 You can open PowerShell by typing "PowerShell" in the Start menu.
 Once open, navigate to the directory where you have saved your script.
 Set-Location "path\to\your\script\directory"

-2.Enabling Script Execution: If you haven't set the script execution policy, you may need to change it.
+2. Enabling Script Execution: If you haven't set the script execution policy, you may need to change it.
 Run PowerShell as an administrator and enter the following command:
 Set-ExecutionPolicy RemoteSigned

-3.Run the Script:
+3. Run the Script:
 In PowerShell, enter the command to execute your script:
 .\run_trade_mood.ps1